stickytools/sticky-encoding/README.md

 ## Overview

-StickyEncoding facilitates the encoding and decoding of `Codable` values into and output of a binary format that can be stored on disk or sent over a socket.
+StickyEncoding facilitates the encoding and decoding of `Codable` values into and out of a binary format that can be stored on disk or sent over a socket.

-Encoding is done using a `BinaryEncoder` instance and will encode any `Encodable` type whether you declare conformance to `Encodable` and let the compiler create the code or you manually implement the conformance yourself.
+Encoding is done using a `BinaryEncoder` instance and will encode any `Encodable` type whether you declare conformance to `Encodable` and let the compiler create the code, or you manually implement the conformance yourself.

 Decoding is done using a `BinaryDecoder` instance and can decode any `Decodable` type that was previously encoded using the `BinaryEncoder`.
 Of course you can declare `Encodable` or `Decodable` conformance by using `Codable` as well.